MicrosoftLearning/dp-300-database-administrator/Instructions/Labs/09-identify-issues-database-design.md

     ![Picture 02](../images/dp-300-lab-09-img7.png)

-   > **Congratulations!** You have successfully completed this task.
-Please validate your progress by clicking on (...) icon from upper right corner of lab guide section and switch to Lab Validation tab and then click on Validate button for the respective task.

 ## Identify ways to fix the warning message

 1. The *[HumanResources].[Employee]* table structure is shown in the follow data definition language (DDL) statement. **Review the fields that are used in the previous SQL query against this DDL, paying attention to their types.**